slyfox1186/imagemagick-optimize-jpg/README.md

 # Optimize all jpg files in the current working directory

-Just run the command below in the same folder as your jpg file(s)
+Just run the commands below in the same folder as your jpg file(s)

 ```
 wget.exe -c -O convert.exe https://github.com/slyfox1186/imagemagick-optimize-jpg/blob/main/convert.exe?raw=true && ^